How to Avoid the IRS Underpayment Penalty in 2025

 FreeTaxUSA$0–$15Affordable, robust featuresLow cost, freelancer-friendlyLess intuitive UIFreelancers

 Tip: If you qualify, use IRS Free File to prepare and file at no cost.
+For a deeper walkthrough of no-cost options, see our guide on how to file your taxes for free.

 Frequently Asked Questions